 Contents - Index

 There are two formats for the $RunMacroAfter directive.
-The first format requires the name of an existing macro file (having an .emf file name extension) to be provided directly following the $RunMacroAfter keyword, .e.g,
+The first format requires the name on the tab of an existing macro file in the Macro Window or the complete name of an external macro file (having an .emf file name extension) to be provided directly following the $RunMacroAfter keyword, .e.g,

 The second format provides the macro commands in the Equations window between the $RunMacroAfter directive and a required $EndMacro directive, e.g.,